nishiki-tech/nishiki-frontend/.github/pull_request_template.md

 <!-- You can tick the checkboxes if not applicable -->

+- [ ] The naming convention of the PR title is correct (See the comment at the top of this template)
 - [ ] The base branch is correct (See: [Types of Branches](https://github.com/genesis-tech-tribe/nishiki-frontend/blob/develop/docs/CONTRIBUTING.md#types-of-branches))
 - [ ] The branch name follows the [Branch Naming Conventions](https://github.com/genesis-tech-tribe/nishiki-frontend/blob/develop/docs/CONTRIBUTING.md#branch-naming-conventions)
 - [ ] The correct assignees and reviewers have been designated for this PR